+by J. G. Ballard and Martin Amis

 by Martin Amis

-NPR stories about Martin Amis

 December 15, 2013 Critics bashed Martin Amis' Yellow Dog, a novel that tells the competing stories of a thug, a king, a tabloid hack and an airplane flight.
 But author Ben Masters says you should ignore the naysayers and pick up this surprising, supple novel.
 In fact, Masters says, it's a "small 21st-century masterpiece."

 May 6, 2013 In softcover fiction, Hilary Mantel imagines Anne Boleyn's downfall, Martin Amis satirizes England, Paul Theroux sends a narrator back to the village he volunteered in, and Peter Heller depicts a post-apocalyptic life.
 In nonfiction, Robert Caro continues his LBJ biography.

 October 29, 2012 Liars are sometimes the best storytellers.
 Author Amy Wilson shares three books with less-than-trustworthy narrators.Who is your favorite unreliable narrator?
 Tell us in the comments.

 August 29, 2012 Martin Amis' new novel is a scabrous portrait of England's underclass, layered on top of a more thoughtful look at the devolution of journalism and the ways newspapers — tabloid and highbrow — influence our lives and the stories we tell about ourselves.

 August 16, 2012 Martin Amis' latest novel, Lionel Asbo, takes a bilious — but funny — look at the deterioration of England through the eyes of the titular lowlife Lionel, a habitual offender who doesn't mind repeated prison stints, and his crime-reporter nephew Desmond.

 June 19, 2010 Just what is a summer book, anyway?
 Does it have to be a big, fat, juicy page turner to earn the right to be packed away in the luggage (or downloaded on the e-reader)?
 We put that question to several book reviewers to find out what they like to take along on summer getaways.

-In The Pregnant Widow by Martin Amis, a man in his 50s looks back on the sexual high point of his life, a summer in Italy when he was 20 and torn between three women.
+May 20, 2010 In The Pregnant Widow by Martin Amis, a man in his 50s looks back on the sexual high point of his life, a summer in Italy when he was 20 and torn between three women.
 Reviewer Heller McAlpin says The Pregnant Widow is both a romp and an exercise in extended nostalgia.

 May 11, 2010 Martin Amis' newest is part Decameron, part Big Chill, as twenty-somethings in an Italian castle navigate the sexual revolution.
 Laura Bush navigates her way from Midland, Texas, to a life in the White House.
 A miraculously preserved 18th-century rabbi reanimates (oy gevalt!) in Memphis.
 And civil rights legend Andrew Young passes life lessons to his godson.